 When your car is sitting idly by, your car is losing its value as it depreciates and you get no value out of it in return.
 This is where car apps like Turo can help you change that by allowing you to share your car with those who are looking to rent one.
 This can generate you plenty of money on the side, all while you do nothing different than what you would already be doing.

 Turo accepts many different car types, from family cars to classics and exotics.
 Listing your car on Turo is completely free, and you’ll get to set your own daily price and availability.
 This can be a win for everyone, since you’ll be able to have and use your car when you need it, but also generate money while you’re not using it.
+Possibly one of the easiest side hustles to make money.

 7. Drive with Ridesharing Apps